Helperbird/website/src/pages/features/optical-character-recognition.md

 url: features/optical-character-recognition/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's OCR (Optical Character Recognition) tool lets you capture and convert text from images, videos, and PDFs.
-This tool makes it easy to turn scanned documents or images into editable text.
+Helperbird's Extract Text tool uses OCR (Optical Character Recognition) technology to capture and convert text from images, videos, and PDFs into editable text.
+With this feature, you can easily extract text by selecting an area on the page.
+Once you’ve selected the text, Helperbird processes it for you to read, save, or use elsewhere.

+You can read the extracted text aloud, open it in Immersive Reader, or save it as a note for future use.
+This tool supports multiple languages, including English, Australian, Icelandic, Spanish, and Arabic.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Easy Text Extraction

-Quickly capture and convert text from images or screenshots.

-### Text-to-Speech
+**Easy Text Extraction:** Select an area on the page, and Helperbird quickly extracts and processes the text for you.

-Have the extracted text read aloud to help with understanding.
+**Text-to-Speech:** Have the extracted text read aloud to improve comprehension and accessibility.

-### Save and Share

-Save the captured text to your clipboard or as a note for easy sharing.
+**Save and Share:** Save the text to your clipboard or as a note for easy sharing or later use.

-### Open in Immersive Reader

-Read the extracted text in Immersive Reader for a better reading experience.
+**Open in Immersive Reader:** View and customize the text in Immersive Reader for a distraction-free reading experience.

-### Boost Productivity

-Easily search, edit, and store text from images to improve your workflow.
+**Boost Productivity:** Edit, search, and store text from images or other sources to streamline your workflow.

+---

+## Who Is It For?

+**Students and Researchers:** Extract text from PDFs, books, or images for study or research purposes.

+**Professionals:** Digitize text from printed documents or images to save time and effort.

+**Language Learners:** Use text-to-speech and Immersive Reader to better understand and practice languages.

+**Everyday Users:** Extract and save text from any visual content for personal or work use.

+---

 ## Features

-- Capture text from images, screenshots, and PDFs
+- Select an area on a page to extract text from images, screenshots, videos, and PDFs.
-- Use text-to-speech to read the captured text aloud
+- Use text-to-speech to have the extracted text read aloud.
-- Save the captured text to your clipboard for easy use in other applications
+- Save the captured text to your clipboard for easy use in other applications.
-- Save the captured text as a note for future reference or sharing
+- Save the captured text as a note for future reference or sharing.
-- Open the captured text in Immersive Reader
+- Open the captured text in Immersive Reader for a more accessible reading experience.

+---

-## What is OCR?
+## What Is OCR?

 OCR stands for Optical Character Recognition.
-It's a technology that converts text in images or scanned documents into machine-readable text.
-This allows you to edit, search, and store the text on a computer.
-OCR is commonly used to digitize books, newspapers, and other printed materials.
+It’s a technology that converts text from images or scanned documents into machine-readable text.
+By selecting the area you want to extract, OCR processes the text so it can be edited, searched, or stored digitally.
+It’s commonly used for digitizing printed materials like books, newspapers, and PDFs.

+---

 ## Is This a Free Helperbird Feature?

 No, this is a premium feature.
-You can get it for $6.99 per month or $60.00 per year with Helperbird Pro.
+You can access it for $6.99 per month or $60.00 per year with Helperbird Pro.